EliezerB123/sample-python/README.md

         Value: (The GIT username)

         Key: GIT_PASS
         Value: (The GIT password.
 Note that if the password has any special characters, they need to be escaped, as per https://en.wikipedia.org/wiki/Percent-encoding#Reserved_characters.
-For example, "MyP@ssword" would turn into "MyP%40ssword", since we remove the "@". )
+For example, "p@ssw0rd" would turn into "p%40ssw0rd", since we must remove the "@". )

         Key: GIT_URL
         Value: (HTTPS GIT URL.
 For example, "bitbucket.org/urban_dash/urban-utils.git" )